Drew Holcomb and the Neighbors: Musical career

 Medicine was the 2015 follow-up to Drew Holcomb's 2013 album Good Light, released in January 2015.
-The album, which is Drew's most successful record to date, debuted at No. 47 on the Billboard 200 along with other Billboard charts: No. 23 on the Top Digital Albums Chart, No. 12 on the Rock Albums Chart, and No. 30 on the Top Current Album Sales.
-Holcomb co-produced the album with Joe Pisapia, and wife, Ellie Holcomb made multiple appearances on the album as well.
+The album, which is his most successful record to date, debuted at No. 47 on the Billboard 200 along with other Billboard charts: No. 23 on the Top Digital Albums Chart, No. 12 on the Rock Albums Chart, and No. 30 on the Top Current Album Sales.
+Holcomb co-produced the album with Joe Pisapia and Ellie Holcomb made multiple appearances on the album as well.
 Holcomb also made an appearance on Late Night TV with Jimmy Kimmel on April 15, 2015 promoting the recent release of the "Medicine" album.
-They played shows across the U.S. and into the UK and Ireland with opener, Penny & Sparrow.
+They played shows across the U.S., in the UK, and in Ireland with opener, Penny & Sparrow.
 Throughout the majority of 2015, Holcomb jumped on the first two legs of the Tour de Compadres tour, formed by Needtobreathe and played with Colony House, Ben Rector, and Switchfoot.

 The band's first live album, Live at the Ryman, was released in August 2016 under Magnolia Music.
 The 17-song album debuted No. 5 on Billboards Folk Album Charts, No. 25 on the Rock Albums Chart, No. 3 on Vinyl Albums Chart, and No. 17 on Independent Albums Chart.
 They released a new studio album, Souvenir, on March 24, 2017.
 The 11-song album debuted at No. 117 on the Billboard 200 along with other Billboard charts: No. 3 on Folk Album, No. 17 on Rock Album, No. 3 on Vinyl Albums, and No. 4 on Independent Albums.
 The album was recorded in East Nashville, with the same producers as the previous album: Joe Pisapia and Ian Fitchuk.

 On August 16, 2019, they released Dragons, which includes songs co-written by Lori McKenna, Natalie Hemby, Zach Williams of The Lone Bellow, producer Cason Cooley and Ellie Holcomb.
 It reached No. 1 on Billboard's Folk Americana Album Sales Chart.
 Released as a single, "End of the World" reached the Top 40 at AAA and Rolling Stone Country proclaimed Drew as one of Americana's Most Popular Stars in a career-spanning feature in October.
 Nashville Lifestyles Magazine praised the release, with writer Luke Levenson commenting, "Community and family have always been leitmotifs in Drew Holcomb & The Neighbors' music, but certainly with Dragons, they are being portrayed in a new, endlessly creative, light."

+On June 7, 2023, the band released their ninth studio album titled Strangers No More.